Whisper Me a Love Song: Characters

 A cheerful third-year student and the bassist for SSGIRLS.
-She is Yori's best friend and tries to support her in winning over Himari while hiding the fact she had romantic feelings for Yori herself.
+She is Yori's best friend and tries to support her in winning over Himari while hiding her own romantic feelings for Yori.
 She had a falling out with the band's previous singer Shiho, who left the band on bad terms.
-After eventually learning that Shiho had romantic feelings for her realising her feelings for Yori had changed, however, she makes up with Shiho and later agrees to become her girlfriend.
+After eventually learning that Shiho had romantic feelings for her and understanding how her feelings for Yori had changed, she makes up with Shiho and they become a couple.